 These two layers of nylon mesh create an air gap that also catches any breath sounds, harsh pronunciation, or lisping.

-This pop filter also features a universal mount to be attached to any microphone stand with ease.
-It has a flexible, 360º gooseneck too.
+This pop filter also features a universal mount to attach to any microphone stand easily.
+It has a flexible 360º gooseneck too.